MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 ![Optimal target size at 2 meter distance](images/gazetargeting-size-1000px.jpg)<br>
 *Optimal target size at a 2-meter distance*

-## Calibration
-For eye tracking to work accurately, each user is required to go through an [eye tracking user calibration](calibration.md) for which the user has to look at a set of holographic targets.
-This allows the device to adjust the system for a more comfortable and higher quality viewing experience for the user and to ensure accurate eye tracking at the same time.
-Eye tracking should work for most users, but there are cases in which a user might be unable to calibrate successfully.
-To learn more about the calibration, please check [Calibration](calibration.md).

 ## Eye-gaze input design guidelines
 Building an interaction that takes advantage of fast-moving eye targeting can be challenging.